SheepTester/longer-tweets/_posts/2026-04-02-ucsd-study-spaces.md

 Since I graduated, I have no need to gatekeep these study spaces, and I want to list them here publicly before I forget.
-Here's my exhaustive list of study spaces, organized by college/neighborhood.
+Here's my hopefully exhaustive dump of study spaces, organized by college/neighborhood.
-This isn't a list of _good_ study spaces---it's on you to try them for yourself---but these are all places I've studied in before.
+This isn't a list of _good_ study spaces---that's on you to try for yourself---but these are all places I've studied in before.

-Also, here's a list of intentionally 24-hour study spaces:
+Also, here's a list of intentionally 24/7 study spaces for students:

 - [JK Wood lounge](#jk-wood-lounge--cv)
 - [CSE basement](#cse-basement)